Deadline for application:

 - at the time of subsequent application to the program.

-Without a Report approved by the CFSS, you will be deemed ineligible for subsequent funding.
+Without a Report approved by the CFSU, you will be deemed ineligible for subsequent funding.

 Acknowledgement of support

-Funding recipients are required to acknowledge the support of the City of Ottawa as indicated within the official Acknowledgement of Support document which will be sent to all successful applicants.
+Funding recipients are required to acknowledge the support of the City of Ottawa as indicated within the official Acknowledgement of Support guidelines, which will be sent to all successful applicants.

 Try again!
 If you do not receive funding, you are encouraged to try again.
 The program’s limited envelope cannot fund all applicants, regardless of their merit.